How to park on a hill (correctly)

 The important points

-• When parking on a hill, turn the wheels to the right, unless the car is facing uphill and there is a curb (in that case, turn them to the left).
+• When parking on a hill facing down, turn the wheels to the right.
+If you’re uphill and there’s a curb, turn the wheels to the left.
+If there’s no curb uphill, turn them to the right.

 • Always engage the parking brake when parking on a slope.